breatheco-de/content/src/content/lesson/agile-development.md

 Each increment is called a "sprint" and has the following steps:

 + Starts at the moment you write your **application requirements.**
-+ Continues with a general rough plan (just to have an inaccurate idea of the due date, main technologies, etc.).
++ Continues with a general rough plan (just to have an approximate idea of the due date, main technologies, etc.).
 + Then **continues with design** (user interfaces and technical architecture).
 + Moving to development (write coding).
 + Finishing with testing and delivery… and then you start all over again.